 Pitching Business News Reporters with Heather Green

-This is a conversation I had with BusinessWeek technology department editor and Blogspotting blogger Heather Green about how she got into covering technology, BusinessWeek’s personality and much more.
+I had a conversation with BusinessWeek technology department editor and Blogspotting blogger Heather Green about how she got into covering technology, BusinessWeek’s personality, and much more.

-She also talks about her career as a journalist, how she prefers to work with public relations people, where technology is taking us and much more.
+She also talks about her journalism career, how she prefers to work with public relations firms, where technology is taking us, and much more.

-03: 18: Eric gives a quick rundown on Heather Green’s resume; Heather herself shares thoughts about her experience which included a stint abroad working at the International Herald Tribune as an editorial assistant and at Bloomberg News, during the birth of the internet.
+03: 18: Eric gives a quick rundown on Heather Green’s resume; Heather shares thoughts about her experience, which included a stint abroad working at the International Herald Tribune as an editorial assistant and at Bloomberg News during the birth of the internet.

-08:50: Heather dishes on the personality of BusinessWeek and how it differs from its competitors Forbes and Fortune.
-“Authority and authenticity and I think our readers trust us,” she says.
-However, the magazine is trying to attain a warmer, friendlier tone which is evidenced by the BlogSpotting blog she writes with Stephen Baker.
+08:50: Heather dishes on the personality of BusinessWeek and how it differs from its competitors, Forbes and Fortune.
+“Authority and authenticity, and I think our readers trust us,” she says.
+However, the magazine is trying to attain a warmer, friendlier tone, evidenced by the BlogSpotting blog she writes with Stephen Baker.

-10:43: Heather says new technology like bogging has impacted mags like BusinessWeek in that reporters need to bring more analysis of the new technology and trends, instead of just straight-on reporting; More discussion about evolution of new technology.
+10:43: Heather says new technology like bogging has impacted mags like BusinessWeek in that reporters need to bring more analysis of the new technology and trends instead of just straight-on reporting.
+More discussion about the evolution of new technology.

-18:40: Blogspotting gets high traffic on the “Comments” section from readers and Heather has even picked a few story ideas from this.
+18:40: Blogspotting gets high traffic in the “Comments” section from readers, and Heather has even picked a few story ideas from this.

 20:17: Heather discusses internal reaction at BusinessWeek to blogs.
 Overall, the magazine and staff are “adapting.”
 Heather and Steve—resident Geeks?

-24:46: BlogSpotting traffic measured using Technorati, Intelliseek and BusinessWeek’s own internal tracking service.
-Heather discusses overall objective of the blog.
+24:46: BlogSpotting traffic measured using Technorati, Intelliseek, and BusinessWeek’s internal tracking service.
+Heather discusses the overall objective of the blog.

 28:09: Heather mentions the blogs she has posted comments on people’s blogs like Jeff Jarvis and Dan Gillmor.

-29:58: People still confused about podcasting and RSS, although media outlets like NPR are contributing to the increasing awareness of podcasts.
-RSS still remains a murky subject.
+29:58: People are still confused about podcasting and RSS, although media outlets like NPR are contributing to the increasing awareness of podcasts.
+RSS remains a murky subject.

 33:45: Will PodShow be a viable business?
-Eric also mentions in his interview with Ron Bloom, the subject of corporate communications money rather than advertising dollars going towards podcasts.
-Eric cites Neville Hobbs’ article in Global PR Week in which Neville said, “Podcasting is informal voice of organization.”
+Eric also mentions in his interview with Ron Bloom the subject of corporate communications money rather than advertising dollars for podcasts.
+Eric cites Neville Hobbs’ article in Global PR Week – a virtual gathering of internal PR pros and executives public relations firms – in which Neville said, “Podcasting is the informal voice of the organization.”
 Heather agrees.

-36:23: Heather shares her thoughts on podcasts disrupting other media; Apple’s new deal with ABC; Clear Channel aggressive streaming content on-line; and the future of Apple as either a hardware or media company.
+36:23: Heather shares her thoughts on podcasts disrupting other media, Apple’s new deal with ABC, Clear Channel’s aggressive streaming content online, and the future of Apple as either a hardware or media company.

 44:24: Interview ends.